microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ---
 title: "Add custom data to resources using extensions"
 description: "You can extend Microsoft Graph with your own application data.
-Add custom properties to Microsoft Graph resources without requiring an external data store."
+Add custom properties for storing custom data in Microsoft Graph resources without requiring an external data store."
 author: "dkershaw10"
 ms.localizationpriority: high
 ms.custom: graphiamtop20
 ---

-# Add custom properties to resources using extensions
+# Add custom data to resources using extensions

 Microsoft Graph provides a single API endpoint to access rich people-centric data and insights through resources such as [user](/graph/api/resources/user) and [message](/graph/api/resources/message).
 You can also extend Microsoft Graph by adding custom properties to resource instances without requiring an external data store.